‘We did not become slaves, and we never will’: Zelensky remains defiant against Russia weeks into war

-“Thanks to our military, the National Guard, the border guards, the police, the Territorial Defense Forces and everyone who joined the defense of the state, we did not become slaves.
-And we never will,” he said.
+“Thanks to our military, the National Guard, the border guards, the police, the Territorial Defense Forces and everyone who joined the defense of the state, we did not become slaves, and we never will,” he said.
 “Because this is our spirit, this is our destiny.”

 He spoke as the first high-level talks Thursday between Ukraine and Russia since the invasion failed to produce an agreement.
 Ukrainian Foreign Minister Dmytro Kuleba echoed Zelensky in emphasizing that Ukraine remains “strong” and caused Russia’s initial invasion plans to “fail.”